Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Toiletries

 I pack toiletries in a quart-sized Ziploc freezer bag along with my most commonly used first-aid like Band-Aids and pills.
-Ditty bags like these Gossamer Gear ones will last longer, but even a Ziploc bag can be reused many times.
+Ditty bags like these Gossamer Gear ones will last longer, but a Ziploc bag can be reused many times.
 Hand sanitizer, sunscreen, and lip balm go in external backpack pockets for easy access.

 I would also bring the smallest, travel-sized versions of toiletries you can find, or repackage them into mini containers from Litesmith.